| Written by Mark Buzinkay

 Safety on an FPSO relies on a specific list of the risks identified.
 This inventory should be continuously updated, and choose the critical safety systems that need to be deployed.
 These systems are then regularly inspected and tested using strict monitoring tools.

 But also safety should be reviewed regularly, being an integral part of building a safety culture.
-Companies conduct these reviews to ensure that their safety policies are followed and determine whether they are effective.
+Companies conduct these reviews to ensure that their safety policies are followed and determine whether they are effective (read also more about the importance of a POB list).

 Operational safety is essential to the safe and successful operation of FPSOs.
 Establishing and maintaining an effective safety management system, developing and implementing safe work procedures, providing training and education to all personnel, carrying out regular audits and inspections, and investigating all incidents and accidents are all critical ways to ensure operational safety on FPSOs.
 Eventually, the production of FPSOs will continue undisrupted.